jfandro/ETFReportingTemplate/README.md

-This MVC5 Web App is available for all profesional users of etfreporting.com After downloading the code, open the project with Visual studio and change the following settings:
+This MVC5 Web App is an open source wen app.
+It's available for all profesional users of etfreporting.com After downloading the code, open the project with Visual studio and change the following settings:

 Before changing the following settings, you must have an active account registered on etfreporting.com (not access with Google or LinkedIn).
 Your acount must be marked as "profesional".